chris-bz/chris-bz.github.io/_posts/2020-09-07-converting-date-to-iso8601-in-python.md

 <br>
 ## Code breakdown

-The converter is best written as a function, convenient to keep in a separate python helper file and imported as needed.
-It takes a date, ie. a string hopefully containing all the ingredients we need.
 > def toiso8601(date):

-First, we write a sub-function that converts a month, written as a word, to a number (still written as string).
-This sequence can be potentially executed twice in our code, so there is no point repeating the whole thing.
-Instead, we make a function of it and call it when needed.
+The converter is best written as function, convenient to keep in separate python helper file and imported as needed.
+It takes date, ie. a string hopefully containing all the ingredients we need.

 {% highlight python %}
 	def month_to_digit(month_as_word):